-02. That before the extensions hereby approved are completed or brought into use, 3 no. parking spaces (2.9m x 5.8m modules) shall be laid out and constructed within the existing driveway and front garden and thereafter maintained to the specification of the Council as Roads and Planning Authority.
+02. That before the extensions hereby approved are completed or brought into use, the driveway shall be extended to include one additional parking space (2.9m x 5.8m module) which shall be laid out and constructed within the existing front garden and thereafter maintained to the specification of the Council as Roads and Planning Authority.
+The existing two parking spaces within the current driveway shall also be retained to ensure that the applicant has three off street car parking spaces in total.